-Community Engagement and Customer Experience personnel are dedicated to engaging and working in the field with passengers and communities to understand their needs and work in collaboration with them to co-design and test new polices and services.
-As part of this, they facilitate a Public Transport Advisory Group, which is a representative citizen panel of twenty-five people who provide feedback which is used in the design of our services.
+Community Engagement and Customer Experience personnel are dedicated to engaging and working in the field with passengers and communities to understand their needs and work in collaboration with them to co-design and test new policy and services.
+As part of this, they facilitate a Public Transport Advisory Group, which is a representative citizen panel of twenty-five people who provide feedback which is used in our design of services and the network.